Bachmann was the representative for Minnesota’s 6th congressional district and was a Republican. She served from 2007 to 2014.

 Read our 2014 Report Card for Bachmann.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bachmann is shown as a purple triangle. (analysis methodology)
+Bachmann is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Bachmann was the primary sponsor of 2 bills that were enacted:
+Bachmann was the primary sponsor of 1 bill that was enacted: